erhan9398/understandingSortingAlgos/README.md

 Compilation is done with using cmake.

-in order to compile sorting algorithims, you must specify the type of sorting.
+in order to compile sorting algorithms, you must specify the type of sorting.

 Usage example is like:
 ```sh